nstavr04/E-commerce-Jewelry-Website/README.md

-# Pile of Jewelry Website - epl343.winter21.team2
+# Pile of Jewelry - Jewelry Shop Website - epl343.winter21.team2
 ## About
 The website for the online jewelry store "Pile Of Jewelry" (Prototype Version).